Sickle cell disease

 As of 2021, sickle cell disease is estimated to affect about 7.7 million people worldwide, directly causing an estimated 34,000 annual deaths and a contributory factor to a further 376,000 deaths.
 About 80% of sickle cell disease cases are believed to occur in sub-Saharan Africa.
 It also occurs to a lesser degree among people in parts of India, Southern Europe, West Asia, North Africa and among people of African origin (sub-Saharan) living in other parts of the world.
 The condition was first described in the medical literature by American physician James B. Herrick in 1910.
 In 1949, its genetic transmission was determined by E. A. Beet and J. V. Neel.
-In 1954, it was established that carriers of the abnormal gene are protected to some degree against malaria.
+In 1954, it was established that carriers of the abnormal gene are protected to some degree against malaria, which accounts for its persistence in populations threatened by malaria.